 Savannah is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Georgia.
 With a population of 144,464 people and 62 constituent neighborhoods, Savannah is the fourth largest community in Georgia.

-Savannah is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Savannah is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Savannah is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Savannah who work in sales jobs (11.73%), office and administrative support (10.45%), and food service (10.30%).

 Savannah is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Savannah has plenty of amenities and opportunities for them, while residents of Savannah enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Savannah.